reflex-app/reflex/readme.md

 #### Build

-1. WebPack builds all the require Node Modules, and puts the following into /dist
+1. WebPack builds all the required Node Modules, and puts the following into /dist
     - index.html
     - package.json
     - app.{{hash]}.js